 3. Sell When Your Income Is Low

-As the list of rates above shows, your long-term capital gains rate is determined by your marginal tax rate, and your income determines your marginal tax rate.
-So, selling long-term capital gain assets in “lean” years may lower your capital gains rate and save you money.
+If you have short-term losses, your marginal tax rate determines the rate you’ll pay on capital gains.
+So, selling capital gain assets in “lean” years may lower your capital gains rate and save you money.

 If your income level is about to decrease – for example, if you or your spouse quit or lose a job, or if you’re about to retire – sell during a low-income year and minimize your capital gains tax rate.